altocodenl/tagaway/qascript.md

 				- Cursor should blink.
 				- SLOWLY enter a year or tag.
 As you type, the sidebar left should be filtering tag names containing the numbers or letter inserted in the order they are typed.
 			- Select one of the resulting tags.
 			- Gallery should display the intersection selected (tag ∩ year / tag ∩ year / year ∩ tag / etc)
 			- On search bar, the searched term should be there.
 			- If search term is deleted:
 				- On sidebar left, the tags with positive results should be available.
 				- On sidebar left, the 'eye' icon must be visible next to the selected tag.
 			- Click on icon with 'x' on the both tags below the title.
 			- Should be back to 'all pictures'.

-##Share image
-Not developed yet

 ##Share tag
 Not developed yet